vidister/gimp-web/content/news/2015-11-18 20-years-of-gimp.md

 </figcaption>
 </figure>

-The update (finally) includes some much needed improvements such as [News items] with permalinks and [full RSS/Atom feeds][].
-The site is also now responsive to adapt to various screen sizes.
-Try it on a mobile device or tablet!
+The update finally includes much needed improvements such as [news items](/news/) with permalinks and [full RSS/Atom feeds](/feeds/atom.xml).
+The website is now also responsive to adapt to various screen sizes.
+Try it on a mobile device or a tablet!

-[News items]: //www.gimp.org/news/
-[full RSS/Atom feeds]: //www.gimp.org/feeds/atom.xml

 <figure>
 <img src='{filename}images/birthday2_500.png' alt='Wilber Birthday Snapshot' />
 </figure>